VishnuGShephertz/Android-Push-Notification-in-PhoneGap-application/README.md

 ```
 A. Replace api-Key and secret-Key that you have received in step 2 or 3 at line number 51.
-C. Replace your user-id by which you want to register your application for PushNotification at line number 52.
+B. Replace your user-id by which you want to register your application for PushNotification at line number 52.
 ```

 11.Open App42PhonegapPush.java file in sample app and make following changes.